AllenTracy/AllenTracy.github.io/index.md

 ### remark

 I have some questions，how to create the blog !!!!!!
-Please contact me in https://github.com/AllenTracy/AllenTracy.github.io/issues
+Please contact me in https://github.com/AllenTracy/AllenTracy.github.io/issues。。ahhhhh~help me!!!